afinemax/afinemax/README.md

 While I currently live in the Netherlands, I hold dual citizenship in the USA and Canada, which enables me to work & live in both countries.
 As a UofT graduate, I additionally qualify for the High Potential Individual visa (UK work visa).

+When I'm not studying the stars, you can often find me exploring cafes and searching for the perfect latte.
+If it is not raining, playing frisbee in a park.
+I enjoy reading and tickering with Raspberry Pis.

+My dream is to live the adventurous life of a scientific researcher.
+I would like to earn a PhD in radio astronomy related to FRBs, and serve in the Peace Corps teaching high school math and science for two years abroad.

 <!--
 🔭 I’m currently working on:<br>